-As noted earlier and as required by the general rules, the first data line of each network parameter data set is preceded by the frequency value at which the data was taken.
+As noted earlier and as required by the general rules, each group of network parameter data points is preceded by the frequency value at which the data was taken.
 The rest of the data for that frequency may follow on the same line or be split across multiple lines with intervening line-termination characters.
 Each frequency point must begin after a line-termination character on the first column of the line.